(Updated on December 31, 2019)

 Just like an engine, the differentials need lubricating fluid (oil) to keep running smoothly.
 The front and rear differentials typically use the same type of fluid, unless there is a transaxle built into the front differential.

-Front Differential Fluid Changing Interval
+Differential Fluid Change Interval

 If your front differential has a transaxle built into it, then you may even need to change the fluid every 20,000 miles.
 In this situation where there’s a transaxle involved, the transaxle will need to be replaced after you drain the old fluid and replace it with new fluid.

 Unless you get maintenance done at the dealership where you bought your car, the mechanics are probably not going to tell you when the fluid needs to be changed.
 It will be up to you to keep track of how many miles you’ve gone since the fluid was last changed.

 Things to Remember

 If you’re going to go the cheap route and try to do the replacement job yourself in order to avoid the labor costs, be prepared to get your hands messy.
-You will need a large pan to catch the fluid in after you drain it from the differential.
+You will need a large pan to catch the fluid or gear oil in after you drain it from the differential.
 Be sure to wear clothes that you won’t mind getting dirty either.